Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 A child life practicum is a pre-internship experience open to individuals interested in pursuing a child life internship.

-We will not be offering child life practicum experiences for the Fall 2023 semester.
-For more information or to have your questions answered, please email: firstname.lastname@example.org
+For more information or to have your questions answered, please email: email@example.com

 Child Life Internship

 Our child life internship is an opportunity for last semester college seniors, graduates or graduate students to refine advanced clinical skills.
+We accept the ACLP Internship Readiness Common Application.
+Please review our program description and requirements in the document provided prior to submitting your application.

 For more information or to have your questions answered, please call 832-826-1650 or email firstname.lastname@example.org.